- Joe Haizel (firstname.lastname@example.org)

-Currently, usually sent out on Friday.
-It can be useful for last minute items that need to reach a lot of people or to remind parishioners of upcoming events.
-Roberta is the manager (email@example.com).
+Sent out on Thursday.
+It can be useful for items that need to reach a lot of people or to remind parishioners of upcoming events.
+Roberta is the manager.

-The Voice is mailed quarterly.
-Especially good for long-range projects and messages that are longer, more complex, or narrative in nature.
+The Voice is mailed two times a year (supporting Advent and Lent).
+Especially good for long-range projects and updates.
 Due to infrequency, planning is important.
-Chris Slowinski (firstname.lastname@example.org) is the contact person.
+Chris is the contact person.

 In-pew flyers, flyers handed out by hospitality ministry, pamphlets on tables around the parish

 Usually seen as a way to make sure that a complex message is received by people who attend Mass.
 Using these too frequently diminishes their effectiveness, so thought must be given as to whether other channels would work equally well.

 Bulk mailings include The Voice newsletter, stewardship appeals, contribution statements for parishioners and other timely parish information.

 Announcements should be kept extremely short and be related to a more detailed message in another channel (especially the bulletin and website).
 The celebrating Priest reads these announcements.
 Kay Moen is the contact person.

 We have decreased our reliance on this form of communication, but it is still used by some groups for important messages that are relevant only to their members.
 Most groups are already set up to use CallingPost, but Mary Jo manages the account.